Iraqi doctor was complicit in torture, tribunal finds

 "In answering this question, the panel noted that it had found that Dr Al-Byati knew of the atrocities being committed.
 The panel observed that when he was required to see people with widespread injuries, he was only permitted to give minimal treatment.

 "It was clear that the intention was not to give long-term treatment.
-In the circumstances, the only logical conclusion that the panel could draw was that they were being given treatment so that they might be tortured further."'Part of the machinery'
+In the circumstances, the only logical conclusion that the panel could draw was that they were being given treatment so that they might be tortured further."

 The panel said on Thursday that all the allegations against Dr Al-Byati had been proved.